PabloRosales/pablorosales/README.md

-Senior Full-Stack Engineer & Small-SaaS on-the-side Entrepreneur

-* NodeJS
+Hello!
+I'm a Senior Full-Stack Engineer, mainly focused on tech like:

-* TypeScript ❤️
+* NodeJS / JavaScript / TypeScript ❤️
-* React
-* Recoil
+* React / Recoil
 * Tailwind CSS
-* Python
+* Python / NLP / Tensorflow
-* MySQL / Postgresql / MongoDB
+* MySQL / Postgresql / MongoDB / Redis / Firebase

-Always learning to be better.
-Learning DL/ML/NLP.
+I also have some side projects that I do on my free time.
+Including a Chrome Extension with 1,000+ users.